 How much does CoSchedule ReQueue cost?

-The other fab thing is that you can write a review of CoSchedule and get half off your bill straight away, and then each time someone uses your affiliate link (*Ahem – this is MY CoSchedule affiliate link*… you know… just in case?), you get another 10% off your bill.
+The other fab thing is that you can write a review of CoSchedule and get half off your bill straight away, and then each time someone uses your referral link (*Ahem – this is MY CoSchedule referral link*… you know… just in case?), you get another 10% off your bill.
 So if you write a review, then persuade 5 people to use your link, you can have CoSchedule for free!

 Need more help with CoSchedule?

 If you love the sound of CoSchedule and want to try it out, don’t forget to check out my step by step guide to using CoSchedule to schedule social media.
 Where I show you step by step how to create your account and start scheduling your social media.

 Or, if you have a question, feel free to ask in the comments below…